sigmdel/domoticz_button/README.md

 1. The configuration does not contain the correct IP address of the broker.
 Change the configuration and update it as [explained below](#config).

 2. A valid user name and password must be used when connecting and publishing to the MQTT broker.
-Unfortunately that is not yet implemented.

 <div id="ota" />